Kiriakos41/ComboBox.Maui/README.md

 ```
 ```
 • ItemsSource: Binds a collection of items (e.g., a list) from your ViewModel to the ComboBox.
-This is where the ComboBox gets its data.

 • ShownText: Specifies which property of your model (e.g., Item) to display in the ComboBox.
 For example, if your model is: